 Want to experience a local beer brewery right in the heart of Ghent?
 Head over to the Gentse Gruut Stadsbrouwerij.
 Tucked away in a corner of the city, you can enjoy a beer tasting with some cheese platters in their interesting setting.
 A super fun activity to close off a day of exploring!

 Essential travel information for a weekend in Ghent

 Travel Basics for a weekend in Ghent

 Ghent, Gent, or Gand?
 All three names refer to the same location, Ghent is the English way, Gent is Dutch/German and Gand is in French.

 Language?
 Belgium has three official languages, Dutch (Flemish dialects), French, and German, hence the many name variations for Ghent.
 Ghent is located in the Flemish region of Belgium where people mostly speak Dutch.
 Overall most people can speak English very well, definitely in the bigger cities.

 Currency?
-The official currency in Belgium is Euro (€).
-To check the exchange rate, click HERE.
+The official currency in Belgium is the Euro (€).

 How to pay for things?
 Most places like hotels, bars, and restaurants all accept cards, the only place you might need to bring cash is the market.
 ATMs are quite widely spread, and exchange offices are not really common.